REgional - Mobilizing Activists around Medical Abortion in Sub-Saharan Africa (MAMA Network)

 BURUNDI - RÉSEAU SOS FEMMES EN DÉTRESSE (SOSFED)

-SOS FED tackles this challenge by working with six health facilities across Burundi to enable the provision of quality post-abortion care and contraceptive services.
-SOS FED also tackles the phenomenon of abortion stigma and its consequences through the dissemination of accurate information and promotion of positive attitudes.
+Though its SAAF project SOSFED tackles this challenge by working with six health facilities across Burundi to enable the provision of quality post-abortion care and contraceptive services.
+SOSFED aims to reduce abortion-related stigma and its consequences through the dissemination of accurate information and promotion of positive attitudes.

 DR CONGO - COMITÉ D’ECHANGE ET D’INFORMATION SUR LA FEMME ET POUR LE DÉVELOPPEMENT (CEIFD)

 CEIFD works in South Kivu, in the East of the DR Congo.
-South Kivu is a conflict zone with high incidence of sexual violence and limited availability of reproductive health services.
+South Kivu is a conflict zone with high incidence of sexual violence, consequent high levels of unwanted pregnancy and unsafe abortion and limited availability of reproductive health services.

-CEIFD provides support via training and supervision to 20 health facilities, to ensure the availability of safe post abortion care and contraceptive services.
-It also conducts awareness raising sessions with local decision makers and the wide community, with a view of reducing abortion related stigma.
+CEIFD have been supported by SAAF since 2014 to tackle these issues by providing training and supervision to 20 health facilities, to ensure the availability of safe post-abortion care and contraceptive services.
+It also conducts awareness raising sessions with local decision makers and the wider community, with a view of reducing abortion-related stigma.

 DR CONGO - GROUPEMENT DES FEMMES VIVANT AVEC LE VIH (GFV)